Your Questions about Young People's Courses on The STARFISH Project Answered

 Q - Where do I stay while on a STARFISH course?

-A - We have negotiated very special year round accommodation rates at the course hotel on a half-board basis.
-An example of the special STARFISH Young People's course accommodation rates, you will share a twin ensuite room - bed, breakfast and 3 course evening meal - £93.25 per night inclusive for the 2 of you icl.
-VAT (2019 rates).
-Staying at the A.A.
-3 star country hotel - The Boship Farm Hotel, near Hailsham in East Sussex.
+We have agreed very special year-round accommodation rates at the course hotel on a half-board basis.
+An example of the special STARFISH Young People's course accommodation rates, you will share a twin ensuite room - bed, breakfast and 3 course evening meal - £85.00 per night inclusive for the 2 of you incl.
+VAT.

-- Nearest British Rail Station: Polegate is 3 miles away, (trains from London Victoria Station).
+Nearest British Rail Station: Eastbourne, (trains from London Victoria Station) 10-minute walk to the hotel.

 Q - Is my young person right for the STARFISH course?